Lockon2000/StatusScraper/docs/lib/adapters/components.md

 # Specification for the retrieved components from a status site

-a successful retrieval of all components at the status site with readComponents should return a list containing dicts where each dict represents a component and contains the following keys:
+A successful retrieval of any component at the status site with `readComponent` or `readComponents` should return a `dict` or a `list` of `dicts` where each `dict` represents a component and contains the following keys:
 - `'name'`:
     - Type: `string`
     - Description: This key should hold a string with the name of the group.